gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

 SMTP's extensibility has allowed it to evolve with the times.
 Security enhancements like **STARTTLS** and authentication checks with **SPF**, **DKIM**, and **DMARC** have kept SMTP relevant and secure, even as threats have grown more sophisticated.

-For businesses, a properly configured SMTP setup means **reliable delivery**, fewer bounced emails, and better protection against spam and [phishing](/email-sending-concepts/email-spoofing).
+For businesses, a properly configured SMTP setup means **reliable delivery**, fewer bounced emails, and better protection against spam and [email spoofing](/email-sending-concepts/email-spoofing).
 Whether you're sending a single message or millions, SMTP is the protocol making it happen.

 ## <a id="frequently-asked-questions-about-smtp"></a>Frequently Asked Questions About SMTP